Deam0on/B_E_A_S_T/README.md

 - Supports multiple host-guest binding models:
   - 1:1, 1:2, 2:1, dimerization, and multi-equilibrium
+- Curve fitting using `scipy.optimize.curve_fit`
 - Configurable fitting parameters via `config.yaml`
-- Curve fitting using `scipy.optimize.curve_fit`
-- Initial guess optimization and bound control
 - Fit diagnostics including:
   - R², AIC, BIC, RMSE
   - Ljung-Box and Breusch-Godfrey or White's test for residual autocorrelation
-- Automatic plot generation (fit and residuals)
+- Plot generation (fit and residuals)
 - Structured output in CSV and PNG format
-- Complete logging to terminal and `results/log.txt`
+- Logging to terminal and `results/log.txt`
-- Example dataset and reproducibility instructions included
+- Reproducibility guidance in `REPRODUCIBILITY.md`
+- Unit test suite for all models using pytest
 - Google Colab support for cloud-based execution

 ---